 Further satellite venues, parks and open spaces are also utilised to ensure coverage across the Royal Borough.

 Young Greenwich offers a variety of activities and courses for young people with Special Educational Needs and Disabilities (SEND) up to the age of 25.
 These include:

 The Short Breaks programme for 13 to 25-year-olds with disabilities

 Integrated Youth Clubs, bringing all ages, abilities and needs together

-CACT has also recently implemented a virtual youth service, connecting its social media pages, a new Young Greenwich website and its own app, to ensure all communication with young people is covered, raising awareness of the provision and increasing footfall.
+CACT has also recently implemented a virtual youth service, connecting its social media pages, and a new Young Greenwich website, to ensure all communication with young people is covered, raising awareness of the provision and increasing footfall.